Lawson Wight – Chairman

 Today, not only is David still the Guild Assessor, but he also holds the role of Treasurer.

-Stefan Waumsley – Technical Trustee
+Steven Howard – Technical Trustee

 The Guild is an organisation which stands for excellence.
-The training programme, standards, support and technical know-how the Guild provides its members with enables their service to the consumer to be of the highest standard in the country.
+The training programmes, standards, support and technical know-how the Guild provides its members with enables their service to the consumer to be of the highest standard in the country.

-John Stone – Scotland
+John Stone – Scotland Region Trustee

 Barry Chislett-Bruce – South